Services

 What happens at the practice visit?

 The visit to a practice by a potential buyer is usually a casual event.
 The buyer sees the practice location and layout, and chats with the selling doctor.
 Here are some suggestions and a few rules.
-For the seller…- Provide a tour of the office.

 - Introduce the visitor to any staff members you cross paths with.
 No need to explain who this person is, or simply say this doctor is interested in seeing our facility.